Austroargiolestes calcaris

 commonly known as a powdered flatwing.

 It is endemic to south-eastern Australia, where it inhabits streams, deep pools and bogs, generally in mountainous areas.

 Austroargiolestes calcaris is a medium-sized to large, black and pale yellow damselfly, strongly pruinescent when mature.

-Like other members of the family Megapodagrionidae it rests with its wings outspread.
+Like other members of the family Argiolestidae it rests with its wings outspread.

 Austroargiolestes calcaris appears similar to Austroargiolestes isabellae, which is found in the Sydney Basin.